carologistics/clips_executive/clips_executive/cx_docs/plugins/protobuf_plugin.rst

   Description
     Location to directories containing .proto files.
 The messages found in the given directories are registered automatically for usage.
-    Supports absoulte paths or relavice paths using the share directories specified above.
+    Supports absolute paths or relative paths using the share directories specified above.

 Features
 ********

-The utilized :docsite:`protobuf_comm` library (de)-serializes proto uisng a framing protocol that other communication endpoints therefore need to adhere to, as well.
+The utilized :docsite:`protobuf_comm` library (de)-serializes proto using a framing protocol that other communication endpoints therefore need to adhere to, as well.
 Refer to it's documentation to get details on the layout of the frame headers.

-It requires messages using `proto2`_ syntax that additionally define a ``CompType`` enum acting as a unique identifier (using a tumple ``COMP_ID`` and ``MESSAGE_TYPE``.
+It requires messages using `proto2`_ syntax that additionally define a ``CompType`` enum acting as a unique identifier (using a tmple ``COMP_ID`` and ``MESSAGE_TYPE``.
 An example message is depicted below:

 .. code-block:: proto